 Where Nulo pulls ahead

 Salmon oil at position five.
-Early-position marine omega-3 source delivery is rare even at premium prices — most cat foods bury fish oil or salmon oil deep in the list.
-Nulo’s position-five salmon oil means meaningful EPA and DHA in every serving, which supports skin, coat, urinary tract health, and senior cat cognitive function.
+Early-position marine omega-3 delivery is rare even at premium prices — most cat foods bury fish oil or salmon oil deep in the panel.
+Per Bauer 2008 (JAVMA), marine-source EPA and DHA supplementation supports feline skin and coat condition and modulates inflammatory pathways; per the AAFP/ISFM 2016 Senior Care Guidelines, omega-3 inclusion is associated with cognitive and joint support in aging cats.
+Nulo’s position-five salmon oil delivers meaningful EPA and DHA in every serving.

 Sweet potato vs tapioca carbohydrate base.
 Sweet potatoes deliver beta-carotene, vitamin A precursor, fiber, and complex carbohydrates with a steady-release glycemic profile.
-Tapioca delivers carbohydrate calories without meaningful micronutrient density.
-The position-four split between sweet potato (Nulo) and chicken fat (Instinct, then tapioca at five) is the architectural choice that drives most of the 10-point rubric gap.
+Tapioca delivers carbohydrate calories with limited micronutrient density.
+The position-four split between sweet potato (Nulo) and chicken fat (Instinct, with tapioca at five) is the architectural choice that drives most of the 13-point rubric gap.

 Where Instinct holds its own